 A concept that you might find helpful as you contemplate your action research project is cultural humility.
 Vivian Chavez published a video in four parts explaining the concept of cultural humility.
 The three principles of cultural humility hold for action research as well.

 Recognizing and change power in balances

 "More than a concept, Cultural Humility is a communal reflection to analyze the root causes of suffering and create a broader, more inclusive view of the world.
 Originally developed by Doctors Melanie Tervalon and Jann Murray-Garcia (1998) to address health disparities and institutional inequities in medicine, Cultural Humility is now used in public health, social work, education, and non-profit management.
 It is a daily practice for people to deal with hierarchical relationships, changing organizational policy and building relationships based on trust.
 The film tells stories of successes and challenges, and the road in between, when it comes to developing partnerships between community members, practitioners, and academics.
-It encourages us to realize their own power, privilege, and prejudices, and be willing to accept that acquired education and credentials alone are insufficient to address social inequality. "
+It encourages us to realize our own power, privilege, and prejudices, and be willing to accept that acquired education and credentials alone are insufficient to address social inequality. "

 D. Communities, Organizations, and Journals

 Universities and organizations that publish action research projects: